 The Noom logo expresses boundless enthusiasm, helping millions lead healthy lifestyles and develop beneficial habits.
-While the emblem may seem deceptively simple, it carries a deep meaning that becomes fully apparent only through the use of innovative wellness products.
+While the emblem may seem deceptively simple, it carries a deep meaning that becomes fully apparent only when used with innovative wellness products.

-In 2008, two businessmen named Saeju Jeong and Artem Petakov decided to collaborate to develop a novel approach to health and wellbeing.
+In 2008, two businessmen, Saeju Jeong and Artem Petakov, decided to collaborate to develop a novel approach to health and well-being.
 This decision marked the beginning of the company’s Noom existence.
-Petakov, who is from Ukraine, and Jeong, who is originally from South Korea, met at Princeton University.
+Petakov, from Ukraine, and Jeong, originally from South Korea, met at Princeton University.

 The business was founded as WorkSmart Labs and initially focused on creating mobile applications for fitness and health.
 The CardioTrainer app was the firm’s debut offering, launched in 2009.
-One of the earliest fitness apps on the Android platform, it lets users keep track of their workouts.
+One of the earliest fitness apps on Android, it lets users track their workouts.

 WorkSmart Labs received its first $2.6 million investment from several venture capital funds in 2010.
 Thanks to these finances, the company was able to grow its workforce and expedite the creation of new items.